Crypto Island

 Contents

-Disclaimer 1: nothing on this blog is advice about the substance of your taxes!
-I have no background in accounting and no idea whether this code will produce valid results.
-You need to verify everything yourself and then own your own mistakes or hire a tech-savvy CPA (or equivalent in your country) to go over it and fix any problems.
-That’s what I’ll be doing.
+Disclaimer 1: nothing on this blog is advice about the substance of your taxes.
+I have no background in accounting and no idea whether this code will produce valid results in your (or any!) tax situation.

 Disclaimer 2: this really is the hard way.
 If your taxes are relatively simple, consider trying one of the standard crypto tax subscription services or hiring a human instead.
 I would guess the break even point is probably around 5-10 different arcane data formats (including banks, exchanges, and wallets).
 If you’re dealing with more than that, it might be worth setting this up.